jwilkinson1122/custom_addons/nwp_pod_commission/README.rst

 #.
 Remove the filter 'Agents'
 #.
 Search or create a partner that has to be the agent.
 Inside the partner
    view form, go to the 'Sales & Purchases' page and activate the flag 'Agent'
 #.
-Go to Medical / Practitioners
+Go to Podiatry / Practitioners
 #.
 Select the practitioner and inside the 'Commission Agents page' select the
    agent(s) for that practitioner.